Adeola Oredola

 Affiliate Consultant/Trainer

 Adeola’s name (which means “crown of honor” in Yoruba) and her family have always helped her stay rooted in community and embody the power of those who came before her.
 Roots on her father’s side move through Saki, Nigeria and Bolgatanga, Ghana.
-And on her mother’s side through Chicago, Il and Starkville, MS. She grew up and currently lives in a culturally dynamic, mostly recent immigrant community on occupied Narragansett land also known as Providence, RI.
+And on her mother’s side through Chicago, Il and Starkville, MS. She grew up and currently lives in a culturally dynamic community on occupied Narragansett land, known as Providence, RI.

-Adeola is a space holder and community based educator, supporting social justice circles to build capacity through facilitation, training, coaching, and event curation.
-She centers systemic wellbeing, collective healing, transformative play, and Black liberation in her work.
-She does that independently and as an affiliate with the Interaction Institute for Social Change and with One Square World.
-Adeola has 18 years of experience in nonprofit leadership and consulting, work she’s been fortunate to do mostly alongside brilliant young people and within Black and Brown communities.
+Adeola is a space holder and community-based educator, supporting social justice circles to build capacity through facilitation, training, liberatory leadership coaching, and event curation.
+She centers systemic wellbeing, collective healing, transformative play, somatic practice, and Black liberation in her work.
+She does that independently and as an affiliate with the Interaction Institute for Social Change.
+Adeola has over 20 years of experience in nonprofit leadership and consulting, work she’s been fortunate to do mostly alongside brilliant young people and within Black and Brown communities.